MechanicalRock/mechanicalrock.github.io/_posts/2022-09-21-hvr-and-hva.markdown

 layout: post
 font: serif
 title: Why you should be using HVR for high volume data replication
-date: 2022-08-08
+date: 2022-10-03
 highlight: monokai
 author: Matt Carter, Jack Menzie, Leon Ticharwa
 image: /img/blog/hvr-and-hva/banner.jpg
 tags: hvr hva data replication
 ---

+## Introduction

+Recently, several members of the Mechanical Rock team attended a HVR training course in Sydney, hosted by Fivetran.
+Fivetran is a company that provides connectors to allow synchronisation between source applications and target destinations.
+In September 2021, Fivetran acquired HVR to make a play on the high-volume database replication space.
+This blog will provide an overview into HVR, and where these tools could potentially be leveraged within your business.

-## Why HVA/HVR ?
+## Why HVR/HVA ?

-There is currently a need for faster, high-volume database replication tools.
+Throughout industry, there is currently a need for faster and high-volume database replication tools, due to the sheer amounts of data being processed/consumed throughout businesses.
 Fivetran is addressing this need with its recently acquired data replication platform called HVR.

 HVR is a high-volume real-time data replication platform that is suitable for a range of data integration scenarios including consolidation of multi-cloud file storage and multi-cloud databases, feeding data lakes, database migration, file storage replication and database replication.